mozilla/areweslimyet/faq/faq.md

 Gaps indicate areas where the relevant builds failed to be fully tested, or where the data being graphed was not available.
 The most notable is a gap from July to August 2011 where the TP5 pageset would actually trigger a crash in our test framework (yikes!).

-For the Explicit memory graphs, much of the memory reporting framework was not well polished until about July 2011.
+Much of the code for generating the *explicit* numbers was not stable until around July 2011.
 This explains the lack of earlier data as well as the rather sporadic data points for the first few months.

 ## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" &mdash; doesn't that mean Firefox leaks a ton of memory?

 Well, not exactly.

-If you look at the equivalent *explicit* numbers, you'll see that the **After TP5, tabs closed [+30s]** measure is very close to the **Fresh start** measure.
-This means Firefox is releasing most all of the memory it allocates -- so it is not leaking memory, at least not in the traditional sense.
+If you look at the equivalent *explicit* numbers, you'll see that the *after TP5, tabs closed [+30s]* measure is very close to the *fresh start* measure.
+This means Firefox is releasing most all of the memory it allocates, so it is not leaking memory, at least not in the traditional sense.

-So if Firefox has freed all the memory it allocated during the test, why is it using more memory after the test?
+But if Firefox has freed all the memory it allocated during the test, why is it using more memory after the test?
 Our data shows that most of the difference is due to *heap fragmentation*.
 Before the test, all the objects on our heap are tightly packed.
 But after the test, our heap uses twice as much space for the